More than 100,000 people in the United States are waiting for a life-saving organ transplant.

 Here are five things you need to know about becoming an organ and tissue donor:

-One single organ and tissue donor can save or improve the lives of over 8 people, helping to restore eyesight, damaged tissues and vital functions.
+One single organ and tissue donor can save eight lives and improve the lives of more than 50 people, helping to restore eyesight, damaged tissues and vital functions.

 2. Anyone can be a potential donor